< Main Menu

 This is not merely because they are geographically connected, but also because Wilde, as he traveled around the resorts and points of interest, was often in various places on the same day.
 Further, it is difficult to be definitive about Wilde’s whereabouts during the Summer months when his movements were less well recorded, and sometimes inaccurately.
 Typically, however, he resided at the hotels in which he lectured.

 The above itinerary of Wilde lectures along the Jersey Shore was published on August 20th, 1882 and carries the imprimatur of Wilde’s tour sponsor Richard D’Oyly Carte.
 So in both authority and proximity to events one would expect the itinerary to be accurate.
-However, doubt exists about two of them owing to a lack of primary sources to verify the events.
-One, in Spring Lake, probably did not take place; and one other, at Ocean Beach, was probably changed in favor of Atlantic City.
-See details below.
+However, Wilde’s plans were changeable during the more relaxed summer months and there is doubt that the advertised lectures in Spring Lake and Ocean Beach (Belmar) took place.

 Octagon Hotel